Jing Tian

-Jing Tian (景甜, born 21 July 1988) is a Chinese actress.
-She graduated from the Beijing Dance Academy and Beijing Film Academy.

-She is known for her roles in the war epic The Warring States (2011) and the action films Special ID and Police Story 2013 (both in 2013).
-She has had prominent roles in three Legendary Pictures films, The Great Wall (2016), Kong: Skull Island (2017), and Pacific Rim Uprising (2018).

-In addition, she is also known for her roles in the historical dramas Legend of Ban Shu (2015), The Glory of Tang Dynasty (2017), and fantasy suspense drama Rattan (2021).
+Jing Tian (景甜) is a Chinese actress and singer.
+She is known for the films The Warring States (2011), Special ID (2013), Police Story 2013 (2013), The Great Wall (2016), Kong: Skull Island (2017), Pacific Rim Uprising (2018), as well as TV dramas Legend of Ban Shu (2015), The Glory of Tang Dynasty (2017), and Rattan (2021).

 Career

-Jing made her acting debut in the 2008 film Anaconda Frightened.
-Her first television series was the period drama The Epic of a Woman.
+While studying acting at the Beijing Film Academy, Jing made her debut as a singer by releasing an album, Who Are You, produced by Zhang Yadong.
+Her first acting role was in the 2008 film Anaconda Frightened, followed by period drama The Epic of a Woman.
 In 2009, she was cast as the lead role in the historical drama Biography of Sun Tsu, which aired in 2013.

-In 2010, Jing gained attention for her performance in the romance comedy drama My Belle Boss.
-In 2011, she rose to fame for her role in the historical war film The Warring States.
-A few leading roles in high-profile films followed; such as action films Special ID and Police Story 2013 (both in 2013) and gambling film From Vegas to Macau (2014).
+In 2011, she gained wide attention for her role in the historical film The Warring States.
+A few leading roles in high-profile films followed, such as action films Special ID and Police Story 2013 (both in 2013), and the From Vegas to Macau series.

 In 2015, Jing starred in the historical romance drama Legend of Ban Shu, playing the title role alongside Zhang Zhehan.
-The same year, she played the eponymous role in the historical fiction drama The Legend of Xiao Zhuang.
-In 2016, Jing starred as the female lead in Zhang Yimou's war epic film The Great Wall.
-Due to the recognition, Jing was cast in the Hollywood films Kong: Skull Island (2017) and Pacific Rim Uprising (2018).
+The same year, she played the eponymous role in the historical drama The Legend of Xiao Zhuang.
+Jing starred in three Wanda-backed films, including the Zhang Yimou-directed The Great Wall and two Hollywood films Kong: Skull Island (2017) and Pacific Rim Uprising (2018).

 In 2017, Jing starred in the historical fiction drama The Glory of Tang Dynasty alongside Ren Jialun, playing the role of Shen Zhenzhu.
-The drama was a hit and Jing gained positive reviews for her acting.
 Jing starred alongside Chen Bolin in the 2018 fantasy drama The King of Blaze, based on the manga series of the same name.
 In 2019, Jing starred in the road-trip romance drama Love Journey alongside Chen Xiao.
-In 2021, she played the titular role of Si Teng in hit fantasy suspense drama Rattan.
-In 2022, Jing Tian was fined the equivalent of US$1.1 million for promoting Infinite Free candy as a weight loss product.
+In 2021, she starred in the fantasy drama Rattan.

+In 2022, Jing was fined the equivalent of US$1.1 million for promoting Infinite Free candy as a weight loss product.